In this article

 Alternatives to expense reimbursement

-With this in mind, a few alternatives you might want to consider include:
+With that in mind, you might want to consider these alternatives:

-A per diem is a daily amount that an employee is allowed to spend, typically while traveling.
-It can be used to cover everything from meals and transportation to lodging and other accommodations.
+A per diem is a daily amount you allow an employee to spend, typically while traveling.
+Employees can use their per diem to cover everything from meals and transportation to lodging and other accommodations.
 Many businesses prefer per diem rates and allowances because they remove the need for more detailed expense tracking and approval.

-A cash advance is an amount of cash given to an employee before an expense—most often a travel expense—is incurred.
+A cash advance is a lump sum given to an employee before they incur expenses.
 Advances can be especially helpful when an employee is unable or unwilling to cover business expenses out of pocket, or when an employer doesn’t want to require an employee to do so.
-They can also be helpful for covering expenses when a merchant or vendor does not accept a company credit card.
+They can also help cover expenses when a merchant or vendor doesn’t accept a company credit card.

-A corporate card is a credit card that employees can use to cover business expenses with pre-approved funds.
-Giving an employee access to a corporate card makes it possible to avoid most reimbursements altogether, and may even translate into discounts on certain purchases—saving your business time and money versus a complicated reimbursement process.
+A corporate card is a credit or charge card employees can use to cover business expenses with pre-approved funds.
+Giving an employee access to a corporate card makes it possible to avoid reimbursement of expenses altogether and may even lead to discounts on certain purchases, saving your business time and money versus a lengthy reimbursement process.

 Ramp makes it easier to manage employee expenses.
-Our expense management software helps to categorize, review, and approve employee reimbursements.
-Plus, our suite of automation tools help to streamline everything from receipt collection to request approvals.
+Our expense management software helps categorize, review, and approve employee reimbursements.
+Our suite of automation tools streamlines everything from receipt collection to request approvals.

 Try Ramp for free